 Bill’s boarding school experience started as a student at Kimball Union Academy in Meriden, New Hampshire.
 He then attended Colgate University in upstate New York, earning his undergraduate degree in English and political science.
 He pursued his graduate-level study of education at Boston College and went on to earn a Certificate of Advanced Graduate Studies in Educational Leadership at Simmons University.

-A native of the great state of Maine, Bill has always been a devout outdoorsman, enjoying camping, fishing, survival skills, and all things outdoors.
+A native of Boston’s north shore, Bill has always been a devout outdoorsman, enjoying camping, fishing, survival skills, and all things outdoors.
 He continues to serve as a judge for a survival certification program in the woods of Maine.
-Bill and his wife live outside of Boston and are proud parents of two children in college and one in high school.
+Bill and his wife live outside of Boston and are proud parents of three children and black lab Stella.